YArane/ECSE-428-Book-Swap/README.md

 4. Follow the MongoDB instructions explained in the section above.
 Note that you don't have to follow step 3, that is just for playing around with MongoDB.
 If you don't complete steps 1 and 2, running the server will fail.

 5. Run the server to verify that everything is OK.
 Your terminal should say `* Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)`.
-You can run the URL in your browser to see a "Hello World!" message.
+You can run the URL in your browser to see the BookSwap index page.

   `python BookSwap.py`